Should I Repair Or Replace My Roof?

 For most homeowners and business owners, a new roof is a pretty big expense — and not always one that’s budgeted for.
 And when your roof fails prematurely or a tree falls onto the roof during a strong storm, you may not have the financial wiggle room to invest in a new roof so soon.

 Is a full replacement always necessary?
 Not necessarily.
 In some situations, it may make more sense to repair the roof so you can get a few more years out of it.
 In other situations, you may end up spending money on repair after repair — in which case, it may actually be more cost-effective to do a full replacement.
-The best solution to your roofing issues will depend on things like:
+The best solution to your roofing issues will depend on different factors:

 - the type of damage